How Is Learning a Human Language Like Learning a Computer Language

 Much of the time we use our knowledge of the other languages we have used to guess the equivalent function names or based on our limited knowledge of the new language we try to formulate the code to match what we believe would be the expected structure.
 It’s perhaps not very scientific but its enough to get you started and then you can investigate further or read up on the areas that are not clear.

 So how could you use this to learn a spoken language?
 Well I am a native English speaker and had studied French at school so I had a grounding in two natural languages.
 English has its roots in both Latin and in German.
 Most of the vocabulary has both a Germanic and Romantic rooted equivalent for a word with the same meaning.
 So I had a good starting point for most western european languages.

 When I decided to learn another language I used the same approach I used with programming languages.
 The language I wanted to learn was Italian which is a Romantic language like French.
 Having already studied French I had an understanding of the structure and some of the vocabulary.
 I was also able to use the Latin rooted words from the English language which are very similar to Italian words, you just need to change the pronunciation, so often you could make a guess at the write word.

-Now I had some of the structure and some of the vocabulary, enough to be able to compile my first conversation.
+able to compile my first conversation.
 So how do you compile a conversation in natural language, well you talk to people and if you get something wrong they will generally tell you what you got wrong and how to correct your mistakes.